 Advanced Off (Default) is display-only; you cannot change any settings in this mode.
-In default mode, the battery icon only appears when battery power is low.
+In default mode, the battery icon appears when battery power is low.
 When this icon appears, the camera will operate for approximately 30 minutes and then shut down automatically.

 Advanced On allows more precise tracking of battery energy consumption, including the type of batteries used and their estimated capacity.
 In Advanced mode, the battery icon indicates how much charge is left in the batteries.
-Initially this icon is green: When the remaining charge is low this icon appears yellow: When 30 minutes of charge remains, this icon appears as
+Initially this icon is green:

 To change mode, ensure the Advanced icon is selected.
 If not, use the arrow buttons to select it.
-Press to edit the setting, and use the up and down buttons to change the setting to the desired option.
-Then press to confirm the change.
+Press which to edit the setting, and use the up and down buttons to change the setting to the desired option.
+Then press which confirm the change.

-Type of batteries: The camera is delivered with low-self-discharge Ni-MH rechargeable batteries with a capacity of approximately 2500 mA·h.
+Type of batteries: The camera is delivered with low-self-discharge NiMH rechargeable batteries with a capacity of approximately 2500 mAh.
 These are the default parameters.